avkhimen/CWGAN-GP-time-series/README.md

 Propriatary dataset was used to train the conditional WGAN with gradient penalty.
 Any dataset with shape (num_samples, num_features) will work.

+The code was based on generating synthetic images, so whenever word 'images' appears, it should be interpreted as 'time-series' instead.
+I will fix this soon.

 Run the cells in sequence in `cwgan-gp_time_series.ipynb` jupyter notebook.
 Final cell contains code to create synthetic image conditioned on a label.